Medieval theatre: High and Late Medieval theatre

 The lauda dramatica flourished in the same period, which later evolved into the sacred representation: the lauda, derived from the popular ballad, was made up of stanzas represented first in verse, then in the form of dialogue.
 An example of transformation into a dialogic drama is a result of Donna de Paradiso by Jacopone da Todi, where the dialogue between John the Baptist, the Mary and Jesus is articulated on a religious topic: in it there is a fine linguistic and lexical intervention (the subdued language of the Mary and Christ compared to that of the John the Baptist) and a skilful capacity for dramatizing the event.
 It should be emphasized that this type of religious theatricality did not properly spread within the Church, but developed above all in Umbria following a serious plague that decimated the country, due to the Flagellant, congregations of faithful used to self-flagellation, which by virtue of their religious acts they well combined the processions of repentance with accompaniment with dramatic laudi.
 If they found representation in Orvieto, as in other Umbrian centers (remember the famous Corporal of Bolsena), another important epicenter of laude productions was L'Aquila, where the articulation of the same was such as to require three days for a complete representation (as in the case of the anonymous Leggenna de Sancto Tomascio).

 The majority of actors in these plays were drawn from the local population.
 For example, at Valenciennes in 1547, more than 100 roles were assigned to 72 actors.
 Plays were staged on pageant wagon stages, which were platforms mounted on wheels used to move scenery.
 The amateurs often provided their own costumes.
 The platform stage, which was an unidentified space and not a specific locale, allowed for abrupt changes in location.

 The amateurs engaged to perform in religious plays were typically drawn from their sponsoring church congregations, and the common thing was to engaged men to perform also the female parts.
-However, women were not explictly banned and there were cases in which women were appointed to play.
+However, women were not explicitly banned and there were cases in which women were appointed to play.
 Amateur performers in England were exclusively male, but other countries had female performers.

 In 1514, for example, women were engaged to perform all the female roles in the Bozen Passion Play in the city of Bolzano.